mattyoung101/ant_colony_hpc/README.md

 Author: Matt Young (m.young2@uqconnect.edu.au)

 ## Ant behaviour and game rules
-- The user provides a PNG bitmap that specifies the locations of food (green), empty tiles (black) and ant colonies (any other colour)
+- The user provides a PNG bitmap that specifies the locations of food (green), empty tiles (black), obstacles (grey), and ant colonies (any other colour)
-- Each ant colony starts with a fixed number of ants /* - Each ant colony has a hunger timer that depletes by a fixed amount per game tick.
-In order to produce more ants, the colony hunger meter must be full, in which case it can produce one ant every fixed number of ticks. */
+- Each ant colony starts with a fixed number of ants
+- Each ant colony has a hunger timer that depletes by a fixed amount per game tick.
+In order to produce more ants, the colony hunger meter must be full, in which case it can produce one ant every fixed number of ticks.
+If the colony hunger meter becomes empty, then the colony is disqualified.
-- Each ant individual has a unique hunger meter.
-Ants can go and get food, and come back to the colony.
-Once they do this, they can replenish their hunger meter.
-If they are no longer hungry, they can produce one more ant.
-If every ant from a colony dies, the colony is disqualified.
 - When an ant walks, it leaves a pheromone trail.
 If an ant has food, the pheromone trail is stronger.
 - Pheromone trails decay by a fixed amount per tick over time if they are not used.
 - Ants follow the strongest pheromone trail to get places.
 If they are in a certain range of a food tile, they walk